slowed metabolism?

 Argument about boundaries is too complicated to engage in.
 However brilliant, Harry Guest is abidingly on the borderline (although Eric included him in the original “BPR” list).
 Mark Williams was heavily performance-oriented and the texts are not especially complex.
 I have not seen this McMillan book, although I suspect it is full of experimental elements as well as being of high quality.

 Anyway, we were asking the question if the “alternative scene” was in an ice age in the 1980s, and this evidence hardly supports that.
+Even if the events at the Poetry Society in 1977 left a feeling of depression, the scene could still produce almost 80 titles in 1983.
 Only one of our poets features, Paul Green.
 The suggestion remains that the poets we are promoting did have difficulties in emerging during the Thatcher decade.
 The chronology on this site shows how few of them actually got a book out during the Eighties.

 ‘Intermediate spirit receiver’ was actually written by Allen Fisher but published under the name McCarthy as a gesture... of solidarity? of distaste for ownership, even of cultural goods?
 We are allowed to speculate.